-During these days of COVID-19 outbreak, we get lots of questions from our members and families around us about the relation between swimming and coronavirus.
+During these days of the COVID-19 outbreak, we get lots of questions from our members and families around us about the relationship between swimming and coronavirus.
 How to stay safe but, at the same time, continue a healthy life?
 Should we swim in public pools?
 Should we take our children to swimming pools?

 Here at Aquastream, we all are family: our members, staff, guests and we want to keep everybody safe during this highly risky period of COVID-19 spreading.
-We have already announced the closure of our facilities till April 5, 2020, to help to slow down the outbreak of the virus among our community.
+We have already announced the closure of our facilities till April 5, 2020, to help to slow down the outbreak of the virus in our community.

 Spring sessions will be held from April 6, 2020, to July 12, 2020.
 We will offer makeup classes to our students, who cannot participate during July sessions.

 Here is what you need to consider before making a decision